safajabbar5/AlarmClock/README.md

 As a user, I must solve the riddle to turn off my alarm.

-As a user, I want a different riddles for each time I set an alarm, in a week.
+As a user, I want random riddles for each time I set an alarm.